zwets/sms-client/README.md

 The vault must hold a key pair for each client.
 The sms-gateway jar comes with a built-in vault with a default key pair for the 'test' client.
-In production you either copy and extend that vault, or create a new one.
+In production you either copy and extend that vault, or create a new vault.

 The scripts in this repo are for: